• Clear interest and commitment

 The principal aim of this course is to provide a firm understanding of physical concepts and processes leaning heavily upon standard physics U.S. textbooks.
 Another principal aim of the course will be to apply the concepts learnt to recent advances in our understanding of science in general.
 In particular, ways in which engineering applications may be better understood from a physics viewpoint will be stressed.
 The treatment of calculus is as per standard engineering courses- it is used in instruction, and examined in the MCQ or written papers.

-The module seeks to recreate the excitement, turmoil and difficulties of modern Irish history from 1912 - 2018.
+The module seeks to recreate the excitement, turmoil and difficulties of modern Irish history.
 It will outline and explain the course of the Irish Revolution that established an independent Ireland, and investigate the lasting legacies of that period that can still be felt today.
 The module will also look at current challenges faced by Ireland, notably by examining the legacies of the conflict in Northern Ireland and the Peace Process culminating in the Good Friday Agreement, and the impact that the border continues to have on Irish life against the backdrop of the impending exit of the United Kingdom from the European Union.

 The module culminates in a five day excursion to Brussels, Belgium during which students explore the history of Ireland’s relationship with the European Union (EU).